 As a company, it is important to gain a sound understanding of the patent landscape.
 By gaining an in-depth understanding and focusing on quality, it becomes possible to achieve a far more comprehensive intellectual property protection strategy.

 A patent can last for 20 years; that’s a long time, especially for newly established startups!

 Therefore, it is a waste of time drafting a patent that is shortsighted and only sees a few years ahead; over time, its value will decrease if it becomes outdated.
 So why do companies create patents that fail to take into account the future?
-Simply put, it is far easier to think two years in advance as oppose to 20.
+Simply put, it is far easier to think two years in advance as opposed to 20.

-An experienced patent attorney won’t merely look a year or two down the road; they’ll attempt to determine alternatives and work-arounds in order to draft a more reliable, higher quality and often infringed asset.
+An experienced patent attorney won’t merely look a year or two down the road; they’ll attempt to determine alternatives and workarounds in order to draft a more reliable, higher quality, and often infringed asset.

 A patent is far more relevant if it includes next-generation features and ideas.
 By preparing for the future, it is possible to increase both the short and long-term value of the asset in question.
 Remember, just because you have included next-generation features as part of the patent, doesn’t mean your immediate project needs to include those features – simply conceiving a way to achieve certain goals further down the track can often mean they are patentable.

 While it is impossible to see into the future, it is possible to make a fairly accurate prediction by fleshing out the possibilities.

 The best way to do this is by drawing on the brains of the company.

 Patent mining – or information disclosure – sessions are an effective way to compile information from those who are well-informed on the topic.
 I find that by leading a brainstorming session with a team of topic matter experts, it becomes possible to flesh out new ideas related to the particular field in question.